 Selected projects receive funding, mentorship, and access to expert advisors from all stages of drug and diagnostic development.
 Proposals will be considered for any clinical indication and evaluated on the following criteria:

 - the scope and/or severity of unmet medical need

 - feasibility of the path to clinic

 Projects should address an unmet need in any clinical area, and we give special consideration to projects for global health, pediatrics, rare orphan diseases and other therapeutic areas that have been traditionally neglected by the for-profit sector.

 Typical grants range between $15,000 and $50,000 per year, depending on the specific program and the individual proposal.
 As a condition of funding, at least one member of each project team receiving a SPARK Pilot Grant must actively participate in weekly seminars (held Wednesday evenings from 5:30-7:30 pm) and present quarterly project updates.
 Funds must be applied to tasks (specifically budgeted by the investigator) that advance the technology toward the clinic and must be in compliance with Spectrum’s funding guidelines.

-Awards funded through Spectrum will be granted for the period from January 1, 2017 through December 31, 2017 and must be completed in that timeframe.
+Awards funded through Spectrum will be granted for the period May 1, 2018 through April 30, 2019 and must be completed in that timeframe.
 All unexpended funds will be forfeited if not spent within the 12-month award period.